CSIRT-MU/writeups/docs/content/blog/escl.md

 ## PoC

-*Tested on Kyocera ECOSYS MFPs, vendor specific details may vary.*
+*For this demo, Kyocera ECOSYS was used.
+Specific details may vary according to vendor and model.*

 By sending a POST request to the `/eSCL/ScanJob` endpoint, you can create a scan job.
 The exact format of the XML payload can be derived from `/eSCL/ScannerCapabilities` response, however its faster to get it from legitimate requests, for example [here](https://github.com/alexpevzner/eSCL-protocol-traces/blob/master/Kyocera-ECOSYS-M2040dn.log).